 It’s no brainier that retro gamers have always desired to create their “general game console,” which would enable them to play games from various systems.

-The critical considerations for this seemingly “idea build” have been excellent connectivity to the Television set, comfortable for gaming using a Retropie Controller, and averagely priced.
+- The critical considerations for this seemingly “idea build” have been excellent connectivity to the Television set, comfortable for gaming using a Retropie Controller, and average price.

 However, with the RetroPie software and Raspberry Pi 3, the “idea build” is now achievable.
 You can now play many retro games in PlayStation, Game Boy, and the Super NES all at a low cost of building the emulation system.